Less than a 2-hour drive from Sydney’s CBD, or a 45-minute drive from Bowral, you will find the expansive Wollondilly Tops property in Canyonleigh.

 Sitting in here reminds me of a ski lodge, a little eclectic, yet a timber winter wonderland where you’d come with family and friends to enjoy a meal or two.
 And don’t forget to relax on the outer decks – there’s the perfect hammock tucked around the side, overlooking the valley.

-To note, the kitchen/living area is not directly adjoined to your cabin, so you do need to walk on an outdoor gravelled footpath (less than 1-minute away) to prepare breakfast, lunch and dinner here.
-Head lamps can be found in the kitchen upon entry, and I’d suggest to bring these with you to the cabin as they come in handy of an evening.
+To note, the kitchen/living area is not directly adjoining either of the available cabins, and you do need to walk on an outdoor gravelled footpath (less than 1-minute away) to prepare breakfast, lunch and dinner here.
+Head lamps can be found in the kitchen upon entry, and I’d suggest to bring these with you to your cabin, as they come in handy of an evening.

 I was also surprised to find what looked like a shared pantry, filled with condiments that you can use in-kind and/or with a money contribution.
 Previous guests must’ve left things behind, and possibly the host stocks up on basic items every now and then.
 Very useful if you’ve forgotten to bring something – there was a variety of cooking oils, cereals, spices, pasta and tinned food.
 The fridge was also stocked with jams, maple syrup, honey, dressings and chilli sauces.